 Meacham was reading the Gregory Hays translation of The Meditations of Marcus Aurelius when he heard about the attack.
-He was immediately struck by the relevance of Marcus’ Stoic reflections as America once again faced the renewed threat of terrorism.
-In particular, the following words resonated with him at that moment:
+He was immediately struck by the relevance of Marcus’ Stoic reflections as America faced the renewed threat of terrorism.
+The following words in particular resonated with him:

 If you’ve seen the present then you’ve seen everything—as it’s been since the beginning, as it will be forever.
 The same substance, the same form.
 All of it.

 Meacham sounded jaded by the “mindlessly divided” nature of the political response to the incident.
 The same old finger-pointing and political point-scoring.
 Politicians using a threat as an opportunity to squabble among themselves rather than addressing the real issues at stake.